-Carreg Bica and the promontory of Ynys Lochtyn are linked in a local legend .
+Carreg Bica and the promontory of Ynys Lochtyn are linked in a local legend.
 Pendinas Lochtyn is an Iron Age hillfort which makes the most of its highly visible and defensive position on the summit of the hill.
-It overlooks another, smallerr fort on the promontory.
+It overlooks another, smaller fort on the promontory.
 With sheer cliffs to protect it on three sides, only one defensive wall was needed.
 You can see this clearly today, 2,000 years since it was constructed.

 The next section of the path is possibly the most dramatic - a long stretch clinging to a steep sided slope.
 Tucked away beyond it is Cwmtydu, a quiet cove with caves hidden in its contorted rocks - a favourite of both atlantic grey seals and of smugglers of yore.
 The path traverses the wooded slope of the deep, narrow valley before crossing the little Drywi river.
-Spot the former limekiln by the shore, and nearby unique accommodation created out of sea containers.
+At Cwmtydu, you will spot the former limekiln by the shore, and nearby unique accommodation created out of sea containers.